Pear trees are part and parcel of our American heritage

-Pears, like apples trees have been grown in the United States since just after Europeans first settled in North America.
-In fact, what is thought to be the oldest living cultivated fruit tree in the country is still alive and well and nearly 400 hundred years old.
-It was planted just after settlers arrived at Plymouth Rock.
+Pears, like apple trees, have been grown in the United States since Europeans started settling North America.
+In fact, what is thought to be the oldest living cultivated fruit tree in the country is still alive and well and nearly 400 years old.
+This tree was planted just after settlers arrived at Plymouth Rock.

 What types of pears can I grow?